cabarius/ToyBox/ToyBox/ReadMe.md

 * (Mafemergency & Narria) Added a alternate game timescale multiplier option and bindable key to toggle between them.
 Useful for when you want to fast forward through things
 * (ArcaneTrixter) Fix various issues with learning spells related to merging spellbooks and gestalt spellcasters.
 On leveling up, you should be prompted to pick spells as a caster of the appropriate caster level.
 * (ArcaneTrixter) Fixed small bug related to paladin/ranger caster level.
 Feel free to use the caster level cheats if you wish to continue playing with that!
+* (ShadowRanger) Added in two ways of taking 10 out of combat.
+Always - rolls a 10 everytime.
+Minimum - rolls at least a 10 everytime.

 ### Ver 1.3.17
  * Brutal Unfair Difficulty & Brutal Level Slider